ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/gitlab/1-gitlab-runner.md

 sudo gitlab-runner install --user=gitlab-runner --working-directory=/home/gitlab-runner
 sudo gitlab-runner start
 ```
 In the GitLab console, on the `Register Runner` page, copy the command from `Step 1` and run it on the `C4A` VM.
-It should look like below
+The command should look like this:
 ```console
 sudo gitlab-runner register  --url https://gitlab.com  --token <your-runner-token>
 ```